strapdata/elassandra-operator/docs/source/provisioning.rst

 In this configuration, Elassandra pods broadcast a public IP should be deployed with ``hostNetwork`` enabled, allowing Elassandra pods to bind and broadcast public IP address of their Kubernetes nodes.
-In such configuration, cross datacenter connection can rely on public IP a``dresses without the need of a VPN or a VPC.
+In such configuration, cross datacenter connection can rely on public IP addresses without the need of a VPN or a VPC.

 External DNS
 ------------